enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

         </dir>
       </body>

       Notice:
-*   The HereDoc is replayed without adjusting indentation, and
+       * The HereDoc is replayed without adjusting indentation
-*   Interpolation is supported, and
+       * Interpolation is supported
        * The Haml Comment syntax is ignored -- it is just plaintext
+       * When a HereDoc ContentBlock is provided to an option:preserve tag (so-called %ptag), the resulting ContentBlock is handled as if Inline, meaning it is processed with 'preserve' semantics, including transformation of \n to &#x000A;.

 An extended syntax is provided, permitting indentation of the terminal
 delimiter: